jeremiah-c-leary/static-timing-by-example/docs/source/source_synchronous_input_timing.rst

 .. figure:: img/input_delay.png

-We check trhe input delay value is included and the correct value.
+We check the input delay value is included and the correct value.
 In this report, **iExt** is the input delay value and is 4.000 ns.
 This matchtes the data latency where **t_cko_max**, 2.8 ns, plus **t_data_trace_max**, 1.2 ns, is equal to 4.000 ns.